Advanced Dungeons & Dragons: Cloudy Mountain: Gameplay

 The gameplay involves exploring a series of randomly generated scrolling mazes, looking for treasures and weapons with which to defeat monsters, and recovering the two pieces of the Crown of Kings.
-The speed of the monsters and the quantity of available arrows are determined by the choice of difficulty setting.
+The speed of the monsters and the quantity of available arrows are determined by the difficulty setting.

 The player begins in a cabin on one side of a large wilderness map; on the other side is a huge mountain containing the crown, topped by clouds and inhabited by sleeping dragons.
 Smaller mountains and geographical obstacles bar the way to the goal.
 Some mountains are impassable, while others turn different colors as the player approaches them to indicate their difficulty level.

 When the player enters a mountain, the screen shifts to an overhead view of a maze of rooms within it.
-The player is represented by a black figure with a bow, and must move from one room to another.
-Rooms and connecting passages initially cannot be seen, but gradually light up as the player moves into them.
-The player must avoid or destroy the monsters, collect useful items, and find an exit in order to return to the map screen.
+The player is represented by a black figure with a bow who must move from one room to another.
+Rooms and connecting passages initially cannot be seen, but they gradually light up as the player moves into them.
+The player must avoid or destroy monsters, collect useful items, and find an exit in order to return to the map screen.
 The difficulty level of the mountain determines the types of monsters and items that can be found inside.
-The player starts the game with three arrows to use in destroying monsters, but can find more as the game progresses.
+The player starts the game with three arrows to use in destroying monsters, but they can find more as the game progresses.